What letting him text actually costs

 You collected 200 responses in a form.
 Do you know who else can see them?

 It was framed as anonymous.
 Staff were told their responses were confidential.
 The form asked honest questions about workplace culture, management, and morale.
 The responses went into a Google Sheet.
 That sheet was sitting in a Shared Drive.
+Anyone in the company could open it.

 You have dozens of passwords.
 You only remember about six of them.